eea/volto-eea-design-system/website/docs/md_components/page_footer_components/usage_markdown.md

 ## When not to use

-- do not follow these guidelines when you are updating sites that fall under a different category of the Europa family
+- do not follow these guidelines when you are updating sites that fall under a different category of the EEA portal